flame-engine/flame/doc/flame_fire_atlas/fire_atlas.md

 ## Usage

-To use it in your game you just need to add `flame_bloc` to your pubspec.yaml, as can be seen in the [Flame Fire Atlas example](https://github.com/flame-engine/flame/tree/main/packages/flame_fire_atlas/example) and in the pub.dev [installation instructions](https://pub.dev/packages/flame_fire_atlas).
+To use it in your game you just need to add `flame_fire_atlas` to your pubspec.yaml, as can be seen in the [Flame Fire Atlas example](https://github.com/flame-engine/flame/tree/main/packages/flame_fire_atlas/example) and in the pub.dev [installation instructions](https://pub.dev/packages/flame_fire_atlas).